themusiclab/animal-sounds/README.md

 > This repo is under construction.
 It may be incomplete.
 We will remove this message when updates are finished.

 # Humans share acoustic preferences with other animals
-This is the repository for "Humans share acoustic preferences with other animals" by Logan S James, Sarah C Woolley, Jon T Sakata, Courtney B Hilton, Michael J Ryan and Samuel A Mehr (2025, bioRxiv).
-A URL to the paper will be posted here when it becomes available.
+This is the repository for "Humans share acoustic preferences with other animals" by Logan S James, Sarah C Woolley, Jon T Sakata, Courtney B Hilton, Michael J Ryan and Samuel A Mehr (2025, bioRxiv). https://www.biorxiv.org/content/10.1101/2025.06.26.661759v1.

 ## Anatomy of the repo
 Currently, the manuscript is produced manually, from output that uses the following files: